mvolkmann/blog/src/rust.md

 The `-x` flag can be omitted in which case the subcommand defaults to `check`, not `run`.
 Typically you will want the subcommand to be `run`.

+The `cargo run` command builds and runs the project.
+To pass command-line arguments to the program, specify them after `--`.
+For example, `cargo run -- arg1 arg2 ...`

 The `cargo build` command creates an executable in the `target/debug` directory.
 To create an optimized, production build, enter `cargo build --release`